Arshbir-singh/cisco-networking-labs/05-layer-2-security/readme.md

 ### Why the rogue server fails DAI

-The rogue at `192.168.1.250` is also statically addressed and also has no snooping binding.
-Unlike R1, it sits on an untrusted access port.
-Any ARP it sources is therefore unverifiable and dropped — including the gratuitous ARP an attacker would use to claim the gateway address.
+The rogue at `192.168.1.250` is statically addressed and has no DHCP snooping binding.
+It sits on an untrusted access port, so on production hardware any ARP it sources — including the gratuitous ARP an attacker would use to claim the gateway address — cannot be validated and is dropped.

+> **Simulator limitation:** Packet Tracer accepts the DAI configuration and reports
+> VLAN 10 as Enabled/Active with all three validations on, but does not enforce ARP
+> validation in the data path.
+All counters (Forwarded, Dropped, DHCP Drops, ACL
+> Drops) remain at zero, and the rogue server can still reach clients.
+This was
+> confirmed after clearing ARP caches on all hosts and resetting the inspection
+> statistics.
+The configuration and interface trust states are therefore the
+> evidence for this section; a live drop capture would require CML, GNS3 or EVE-NG
+> with real IOS images.